BDC Hamburger Icon

 Critical thinking helps individuals look at situations from multiple sides and imagine several ways to respond.

-4. Choose one option from the three choices.
+4. Choose one option.

 6. Complete the plan.